 Not Using Ideal Program for Goals

 Throughout the first several months of weight training, a program designed for general muscular fitness is generally ideal.
 As an exerciser continues to progress, the program can be changed to better address the specific training goals of the individual.
 Some trainees (and even some trainers) mistakenly implement training programs and practices not optimized for desired training goals.
-Examples of obvious scenarios may include training for muscular endurance when the goal is strength, or training for balance (eg exercises on unstable surface) when the goal is something else entirely.
-In most cases, however, the contrast between training techniques and fitness goals are often more subtle and may only require a few tweaks to a program in order to align training techniques with desired goals.
+Examples of obvious scenarios may include training for muscular endurance when the goal is strength, or training for balance (eg exercises on the unstable surface) when the goal is something else entirely.
+In most cases, however, the contrast between training techniques and fitness goals is often more subtle and may only require a few tweaks to a program to align training techniques with desired goals.
 In any case, the wasted effort in achieving extraneous fitness goals may decrease program efficiency, resulting in less than optimal progress for the actual desired goals.
 See Concurrent Training and Exercise Specificity.

 Specific training stimuli must also be performed regularly enough to elicit a training response.
-Not administering a particular stimulus (eg: exercise, workload, etc) often enough (eg: one or twice weekly) for at least several sessions may inhibit any adaptation response.
+Not administering a particular stimulus (eg: exercise, workload, etc) often enough (eg: once or twice weekly) for at least several sessions may inhibit any adaptation response.

 Failing to Program Variations

 A basic prerequisite for continued adaptation is variation.
-Performance improvements will decrease if the same exercises and training loads are continued for a prolonged period of time (aka Accommodation).
+Performance improvements will decrease if the same exercises and training loads are continued for a prolonged period (aka Accommodation).
 Subtle training alterations inhibit accommodation and ultimately, the exhaustion stage of SAID.
 As a beginner, progress can be made most every workout.
 Variation is inherent due to relatively rapid progress in the initial phases of training (see Initial Level of Fitness).
 As progress slows, subtle variations must be made in other ways for progress to continue.
 These variations should not vary too far from the training goals.
 See 'Not Using ideal Program for Goals' above. also see Variation Examples.

 "Just when your body thinks it has all the answers, that's when you had better change the questions."